Book a Demo

 On the demo call, we run a real pull on your own data so you can see exactly what your leads see - and what your closers will know before every call.

-Book a DemoFinancial signals that indicate real buying power
+Financial signals that indicate real buying power

 Financial lead qualification works because the signals it uses are objective and verified.
 They cannot be inflated on a form and they cannot be guessed.
-Here is what each signal means, why it matters, and how high-ticket sales teams actually use it.

 A real-time score from credit bureaus that reflects how financially responsible a person is.

 Most SimpleCheck clients set a 650-700 floor for direct-to-closer routing.
 Leads above the threshold go straight to the calendar.
-Leads in the borderline range (typically 580-649) route to a setter who sets expectations before booking.
+Leads in the borderline range route to a setter who sets expectations before booking.

 Credit score is one of the strongest predictors of whether a high-ticket lead will close.
 One SimpleCheck client split-tested 45 days of sales data and found every single buyer had a 650+ credit score.
 Not most buyers.
 Every buyer.
 Zero purchases happened below that threshold.